king-11/ComputerSystem/Week 1.md

 - Created several pages for the website (user profile page, user home page, sign up,sign in..)
 - Established model relations and their usage.
 - Started learning about various algorithms that will be implemented.

+### Team 11
+- Learnt more widgets like scrolling, dialog box, ClipPath, etc.
+- Learned imagepicker and imagecropper widgets and added in profile page of app
+- Discussed about backend, finalised it, and started learning firebase
+- Completed more than half of the fronted part